The Rolling Stones' Redlands bust: Paranoia

-Uncertainty as to the identity of whoever had informed on them—yet certain that someone had—increased Jagger and Richard's paranoia about those surrounding them.
+Uncertainty as to the identity of whoever had informed on them—yet certain that someone had—increased Jagger and Richards' paranoia about those surrounding them.
 The latter suspected his chauffeur, Patrick; Nicky Kramer was beaten up in an effort to make him speak, to no avail.
 Gibbs calls this "very unpleasant, awful.
 I'm sure [Kramer] had nothing to do with spilling any beans."
 By now Schneiderman—the "most likely suspect", argues Trynka—had "disappeared" to California.
-On the other hand, notes Trynka, some more recent commentators have argued for the grass being Keylock, as he had a brother in the Metropolitan Police.
+On the other hand, notes Trynka, some more recent commentators have argued for the informant being Keylock, as he had a brother in the Metropolitan Police.
 In any case, he says, the fact that the News of the World somehow knew that Harrison had been at the party earlier in the day indicated to the Stones that it was them that the police wanted to catch, not the member of the more family-friendly Beatles.